Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 “On the contrary,” I said, “I think that it’s very wise and self-supporting of you to care so much about your clothes given what you told me about your story.
 It sounds like you creatively organized your life and gave yourself a reparative experience.”

-Creatively re-organizing your life is healing.
+Creatively re-organizing your life is unconscious healing.

 Healing does not always happen in the therapy room.